 The feature does have some restrictions.
 For example, it’s designed not to work if you’re using Incognito Mode on Chrome for Android.
-It also does not seem as though lower-end Android phones can currently take advantage of the feature.
+It also does not seem as though lower-end

 It’s also possible that Copyless Paste will show up more widely in Android O once it’s officially released — Android in generally has continued to get more and more contextually aware, and that’s likely to continue.